 Complete this area if someone else (such as your spouse or common-law partner or accountant) has your consent to provide or ask for more information concerning the CAIS program, on your behalf.
-Cheques and account information will be mailed directly to you, at the address you provided on page 1 of your income tax return.

 Participant profile

 As a current CAIS program participant, enter your CAIS Participant Identification Number in the space provided.